csc-training/summerschool/application-design/docs/01_design_choices.md

 - Avoid not invented here syndrome
 - Leverage existing software and libraries
-    - libraries
+    - Libraries
-        - numerical (BLAS, solvers,...)
+        - Numerical (BLAS, solvers,...)
         - I/O
-        - parallelization
+        - Parallelization
-    - frameworks?
+    - Frameworks?
-        - plug your model into an existing framework?
+        - Plug your model into an existing framework?
-        - Petsc, Trilinos, BoxLib++, Charm++, ArmReX, corgi,...
+        - Petsc, Trilinos, BoxLib++, ARMReX, corgi,...
 </div>

 <div class=column>

 - Caveats:
-    - is the lib still supported/updated?
+    - Is the lib still supported/updated?
-    - do you trust the source, is it widely used
+    - Do you trust the source, is it widely used
-    - is there documentation
+    - Is there documentation
-    - does it support all the features
+    - Does it support all the features
 </div>

 # Modular code design: development tools